artkonekt/user/docs/upgrade.md

 It's almost certain that you don't need to do anything with it, because the base Enum class implements those methods.
 Regardless of that, it's a breaking change anyway.

+### Minimum requirements

+The minimal requirements as of v3.0 are:

+- PHP 8.1+
+- Laravel 10.x or 11.x

 ## 1.x -> 2.x

 The package has dropped Laravel 5 support.
 The new minimal requirements are: